 All full-time police officers.
-Participation is mandatory.
+Participation is mandatory, except the police chief may elect not to participate.

 C. Creditable Service

 Full-time service with the City during which time prescribed employee contributions are made.
 Under certain conditions, military service is includable.